RittmanMead/insights/private-docs/markdown/Installation.md

 7. Choose **Install this directory as an application** and click **Next**.
 8. Select to deploy the application on **All servers in the cluster**.
 9. Under *Source Accessibility*, select **I will make this deployment available from the the following location** and make sure the path matches the code directory.
-Also ensure that the name of the deployment is **web-api** as files in the project will expect to reference this path once it is deployed.
+Also ensure that the name of the deployment is **insights** as files in the project will expect to reference this path once it is deployed.

 ![](../images/install/4.png)